Aplyca/ansible-container-varnish/README.md

-# ansible-container-php
+# ansible-container-varnish
-Build Docker image for PHP using Ansible container and Ansible roles
+Build Docker image for Varnish using Ansible Container and Ansible roles